 PUBLICATIONS AND PRESENTATIONS

-(In Progress) “Exoticism and the Politics of Representation in Diasporic Arab Literature.”
-Book manuscript contracted with Northwestern UP.
+“Exoticism and the Politics of Representation in Arab Diasporic Literature.”
+Under contract with Northwestern UP.

 “Pathologies of Moorishness: Al-Andalus, Narrative, and ‘Worldly Humanism.’”
 Journal of East-West Thought.
 3.1.
 (2013): 31-44.

 “The Canadian Gothic and the Work of Ghosting in Ann-Marie MacDonald’s Fall on Your Knee,” in Unsettled Remains: Canadian Literature and the Postcolonial Gothic.
 Ed.
 Cynthia Sugars and Gerry Turcotte.
 Waterloo: Wilfrid Laurier UP, 2009.